serverdensity/sd-agent-core-plugins/postgres/README.md

 Install the `sd-agent-postgres` package manually or with your favorite configuration manager

-To get started with the PostgreSQL integration, create at least a read-only datadog user with proper access to your PostgreSQL Server.
+To get started with the PostgreSQL integration, create at least a read-only serverdensity user with proper access to your PostgreSQL Server.
 Start psql on your PostgreSQL database and run:

 ```
-    create user datadog with password '<PASSWORD>';
+    create user serverdensity with password '<PASSWORD>';
-    grant SELECT ON pg_stat_database to datadog;
+    grant SELECT ON pg_stat_database to serverdensity;
 ```

-**Note**: `grant SELECT ON pg_stat_database to datadog;` is for most cases, but Postgres instances with more tables locked down or custom queries require granting `CONNECT` to additional tables.
+**Note**: `grant SELECT ON pg_stat_database to serverdensity;` is for most cases, but Postgres instances with more tables locked down or custom queries require granting `CONNECT` to additional tables.

 To verify the correct permissions run the following command:

 ```
-    psql -h localhost -U datadog postgres -c \
+    psql -h localhost -U serverdensity postgres -c \
     "select * from pg_stat_database LIMIT(1);"
     && echo -e "\e[0;32mPostgres connection - OK\e[0m" || \
     || echo -e "\e[0;31mCannot connect to Postgres\e[0m"